jflamy/owlcms4/docs/DigitalOcean.md

 #### Alternative 1: You own a DNS domain

-If so, go to your DNS provider and configure *two* IP addresses.
+If so, go to your DNS provider and configure records to reach the new host.
+There are two options

 - Create a wildcard A record using the droplet IP address (the same as used above) for the name you want for the main owlcms application that the officials will use.
 For example, in my `jflamy.dev` domain I created an entry for `*.owlcms` that points to the142.93.x.y address of my droplet.
   So I can use https://officials.owlcms.jflamy.dev  and https://results.owlcms.jflamy.dev and they will both be sent to the droplet (or any other name -- the kubernetes configuration we will do later will decide what is actually expected)
-- You don't necessarily need to use two levels.
-I could also have created separate A records under the top level for the two names (results and officials in my example)
+- Create two separate A records under the top level for the two names (results and officials in my example)

 #### Alternative 2: You do not own a DNS domain